argonne-lcf/user-guides/docs/aurora/known-issues.md

 Jobs may fail to successfully start at times (particularly at higher node counts).
 If no error message is apparent, then one thing to check is the `comment` field in the full job information for the job using the command `qstat -xfw [JOBID] | grep comment`.
 Some example comments follow.

-* User has placed the job on hold; user can `qrls` the job when ready.

 ```
 comment = Job held by [USER] on Tue Feb 6 05:20:00 2024 and terminated
 ```

-* User has submitted to a queue that is not currently running; user should `qmove` to appropriate queue.
+The user has placed the job on hold; user can `qrls` the job when ready for it to be queued again.

 ```
 comment = Not Running: Queue not started. and terminated
 ```

-* Job tried and failed to start; this does not indicate an issue with contents of batch script and user can `qrls` the job to try again.
+User has submitted to a queue that is not currently running; user should `qmove` the job to an appropriate queue.

 ```
 comment = job held, too many failed attempts to run
 ```

-* Insufficient number of nodes are online and free for job to start
+The job tried and failed to start.
+In this scenario, the user should find that their job was placed on hold.
+This does not indicate a problem the users' job script, but indicates PBS made several attempts to find a set of nodes to run the job and was not able too.
+Users can `qdel` the job and resubmit or `qrls` the job to try running it again.

 ```
 comment = Not Running: Node is in an ineligible state: down and terminated
 ```

-In the event that you find your job placed on hold, you may find the message `comment = job held, too many failed attempts to run`.
-This does not indicate a problem with your script, but indicates PBS made several attempts to find a set of nodes to run your job and was not able too.
-Users are encouraged to delete the held job and try resubmitting.
+There are an insufficient number of nodes are online and free for the job to start

 In the event of a node going down during a job, users may encounter messages such as `ping failed on x4616c0s4b0n0: Application 047a3c9f-fb41-4595-a2ad-4a4d0ec1b6c1 not found`.
 The node will likely have started a reboot and won't be included in jobs again until checks pass.